The Trapped Librarian

 A couple of weeks before Halloween, our school library was transformed into Hogwarts as our whole school celebrated Harry Potter Week!
 Over the past couple of years, I’ve teamed up with the music and physical education teachers in my building to integrate our subject areas around a theme for a week or so.
 Our Harry Potter Week has been our most exciting so far!

-This post contains Amazon affiliate links for your convenience.
-If you click on a link and make a purchase, I may receive a small stipend at no cost to you.
+This post contains Amazon affiliate links for your convenience.ย If you click on a link and make a purchase, I may receive a small stipend at no cost to you.
+Thank you for your support!

 Collaborating With Other Specialists